Muonic Force Behind Flavor Anomalies: Light phenomenology

 The most important constraint on the parameter space shown in Fig.~\ref{fig:qAqV} is due to neutrino trident production (cf.~Section~\ref{sec:trident}).
-The gray shaded area is excluded at 95\% C.L. by the CCFR measurement.
-When this constraint is satisfied, it is only possible to explain $(g-2)_\mu$ for $|q_A/q_V|\lesssim0.2$ and $m_X\lesssim 400\,\text{MeV}$.
+The gray shaded area is excluded at 95\% C.L. by the CCFR measurement (light gray region).
+A weaker bound from the NuTeV experiment mentioned in Section~\ref{sec:trident} is also shown in darker gray.
+When the CCFR constraint is satisfied, it is only possible to explain $(g-2)_\mu$ for $|q_A/q_V|\lesssim0.2$ and $m_X\lesssim 400\,\text{MeV}$.
 An explanation of $R_K$ for $m_X<m_B-m_K$ is even completely excluded by the CCFR bound.\footnote{ Since the stringent bound on $g_L^{bs}$ from $\text{BR}(B\to K\nu\nu)$ does not apply for $m_X>m_B-m_K$, it is possible to explain $R_K$ in this higher mass region. } This, in particular, applies to the small window at $m_X\simeq2.5\,\text{GeV}$ and $q_A/ q_V\simeq-0.4$, where a combined explanation of $(g-2)_\mu$ and $R_K$ would be possible otherwise~\cite{Sala:2017ihs}.
 We conclude that a single mediator $m_X$ cannot explain both the $(g-2)_\mu$ and rare $B$ decay anomalies while satisfying all constraints as long as the couplings of left-handed muon and muon neutrino are related by $\SU(2)_L$ gauge invariance.
+The lack of a combined solution to the $ b\to s \mu \mu $ and \gmu from a light vector agrees with the findings of Refs.~\cite{Darme:2020hpo,Darme:2021qzw}.
+These analyses also pointed out that $ \mathrm{BR}(B_s \to \mu\mu) $ effectively rules out $ m_X \lesssim \SI{1.4}{GeV} $ as an explanation of \RK unless the $ Xbs$ coupling is due to an effective dipole operator.